Azure/ObjectDetectionUsingCntk/README.md

 The tutorial is split into four parts:
 -	[Part 1](#part-1) shows how to train an object detection model for the example data without retraining the provided Neural Network, but instead training an external classifier on its output.
 This approach works particularly well with small datasets, and does not require expertise with deep learning.
--	[Part 2](#part-2) extends this approach to refine the Neural Network directly.
-The advantages / disadvantages of this approach will be discussed in
+-	[Part 2](#part-2) extends this approach to refine the Neural Network directly without the need for an external classifier.
 -	[Part 3](#part-3) illustrates how to annotate your own images and use these to train an object detection model for your specific use case.
 -	[Part 4](#part-4) covers how to reproduce published results on the Pascal VOC dataset.